nginxinc/nginx-azure-workshops/labs/lab6/readme.md

 2. The above command should provide a json output.
 If you look at its content then it should have a `provisioningState` key with `Succeeded` as it value.
 This field is an easy way to validate the command successfully provisioned the resource.

-3. Next you would provide permissions to access this keyvault to the user identity that you created while creating NGINX for Azure resource.
+3. Next you would provide permissions to access this keyvault to the user assigned managed identity that you created while creating NGINX for Azure resource.
 4. Copy the `PrincipalID` of the user identity into an environment variable using below command.

     ```bash